gabriel-sisjr/DynamicQueryBuilder/docs/getting-started.md

 ## Method Response

 The method returns a structured JSON containing information about various entities in the system.
-Each table is organized within a `public` object, and each contains an array of columns, where each column provides details such as:
+Each table is organized based in the schema, and each contains an array of columns, where each column provides details such as:

 - **Column name (`column`)**
 - **Data type (`columnType`)**